Kit de Waal

 Kit de Waal won the Bridport Prize with her flash fiction story ‘Romans 1 Verse 29, Sins of the Heart’ in 2014 and again the following year with ‘Crushing Big’.
 She returned as a judge in 2017.

 Her first novel My Name Is Leon was published in 2016 and shortlisted for the Costa Book Award.
-The Guardian said, “De Waal excels at bringing out the humanity of characters leading small lives on the fringe of huge social and political forces, struggling bravely not to be crushed by them.”
+The Guardian wrote, “De Waal excels at bringing out the humanity of characters leading small lives on the fringe of huge social and political forces, struggling bravely not to be crushed by them.”

 Kelleigh was our novel award winner in 2015 with Swan Song.
 The book was published in 2018 and received many accolades: it was longlisted for the 2019 women’s prize for fiction, won The Society of Authors McKitterick prize and was shortlisted for the Goldsboro Books Glass Bell Award.
 The Times said, “this novel never flags, and never forgets the duty to entertain.”
 The Guardian described it as “a skilled and sparkling debut.”